 that are not embedded in web pages;

-that are embedded in web pages and that are not used in the rendering and that are not intended to be rendered together with the web page in which they are embedded.
+that are embedded in web pages but are not used in the rendering and are not intended to be rendered together with the web page in which they are embedded.

 Clause 9 provides requirements for documents that are in web pages or that are embedded in web pages and that are used in the rendering or that are intended to be rendered together with the web page in which they are embedded.